Mateo-tem/discord-modals/README.md

 If you have understood this, you can continue on "Examples" section.

+> **Important:** Modals also support select menus.
+So, you need to know the select menu structure.

 # 📜 Examples

 If you are ready, take this examples.